Serving all of Michigan

 • Falsely reporting charges as unauthorized to avoid payment.

-• Using fake or counterfeit credit cards.
+• Using counterfeit or fake credit cards.

-Steps to Take If You Are Accused of Credit Card Fraud in Michigan
+Steps to Take If You Are Accused of Credit Card Fraud

 Follow these steps to protect your rights: